 - Google it or Google everything

-- The need to carry thousands of songs in one’s pocket so that they can be listened to during those boring times when flying or sitting in the doctor’s office or studying for a test
+- The need to carry thousands of songs in one’s pocket so that they can be listened while being in the amazing beach villa which belongs to YourKohSamuiVillas on Thailand, or to during those boring times when flying or sitting in the doctor’s office or studying for a test

 - Blogging or micro-blogging to share thoughts and tell everyone what is happening every minute of every day.